-Whether you’re travelling to Iceland with your other half, taking a family break or going on a girls’ trip, this is one attraction you can’t miss.
-Between the therapeutic waters, exquisite restaurant and optional spa treatments, you can easily spend half a day of your Iceland adventure here.
+Whether you’re travelling to Iceland with your other half, taking a family break, or going on a getaway with the girls, this is one attraction you can’t miss.
+Between the therapeutic waters, exquisite restaurant, and optional spa treatments, you can easily spend half a day of your Iceland adventure here.
 But it’s a popular spot, so pre-booking is essential.

 Hotel tip: If you love the lagoon and want to stay for longer, stay at ‘Retreat’.
 Set in an other-worldly landscape of moss-covered lava and bright blue geothermal waters, it lives up to its name, offering a luxurious escape from Iceland’s wild landscapes.

 If you’d prefer to bathe somewhere off the beaten path, check out the Secret Lagoon.
 A short detour from the famous Golden Circle route, it’s the oldest pool in Iceland and has a more ‘back-to-nature’ feel to it than the Blue Lagoon.

 As well as being home to the White Walkers in Game of Thrones, Þingvellir National Park (often anglicised as Thingvellir) is the only place in the world where you can snorkel between two tectonic plates, (the Eurasian and American).
 The water is some of the purest in the world.

 Be sure to don a drysuit and take a proper tour of the Silfra Lava Fissure, though.
 Don’t just go diving in there, as temperatures can reach a chilly 2-4°C. Although it’s too cold for much marine life, you’ll be swimming between continents.
 Not many people can say they’ve done that.